Table of contents

 - negative symptoms, such as lack of speech, emotional flatness, or lack of motivation

-They must also experience considerable impairment in their ability to function in school or at work, to interact with others, or to carry out self-care tasks, and they must have symptoms that persist for 6 months or more.
+They must also experience considerable impairment in their ability to function in school or at work, interact with others, or carry out self-care tasks.
+Symptoms should persist for six months or more.

 It can be hard to tell the difference between schizophrenia and a similar condition called schizoaffective disorder.
 The latter brings on schizophrenia-like symptoms but is characterized by a detachment from reality rather than altered reality.